Grade 3: The Idea Finder

 Grade 3

-The Roar of the Ocean
+The Secret of the Beaver Dam

-The Roar of the Ocean
+The Secret of the Beaver Dam

 Mixed question types